dmpstats/Standardise_Formats_and_Calculate_Basic_Statistics/README.md

 -   Create and append columns containing specific timestamp data (hour, minute and second, independently)
 -   Standardize column names for *altitude*, *temperature* and *heading* data across studies

+Density plots displaying the distribution of timestamps, distances travelled, speeds, and (if available) altitudes will be outputted as artifacts.
+A table detailing summary statistics for each ID will also be generated as an artifact.

 ### Input data

 Move2 location object